XGRIDS Pro Guide™ / Module 4: Positioning

 4.7 The Hybrid Approach

 RTK alone leaves one error source unaddressed.
-GCPs alone leave another one unaddressed.
+GCPs alone leave another.
 Combining both corrects both.
-For any project where the accuracy specification is tight and the deliverable is critical, the hybrid approach is the right method.
+For any project where the accuracy spec is tight and the deliverable is critical, hybrid is the right method.

 Why Neither Method Alone Is Enough

-There are 3 distinct sources of error in a georeferenced XGRIDS scan.
+A georeferenced XGRIDS scan has three distinct error sources.
 Each method addresses a different one.
-No single method addresses all 3.
+No single method addresses all three.

 IMU Leveling Error

-A systematic tilt introduced at initialization.
-The floor that should be flat has a slight pitch, and elevation changes across the scan reflect that tilt rather than true geometry.
-Addressed by RTK, which provides the absolute coordinate anchor that eliminates the IMU's reference plane error.
-Absolute GCPs (GCP1) with surveyed coordinates also eliminate this error.
-Relative GCPs (GCP2) do not, because they carry no absolute coordinate reference.
+A systematic tilt introduced at startup.
+A floor that should be flat reads as pitched, and elevation changes reflect the tilt rather than the real geometry.
+RTK corrects it by providing an external coordinate anchor.
+Absolute GCPs (GCP1) with surveyed elevations also correct it.
+Relative GCPs (GCP2) do not, because they carry no absolute reference.

 SLAM Drift Accumulation

 Positional error that compounds over distance as feature-matching errors accumulate.
-Areas far from the initialization point are displaced from their true position.
-Addressed by GCPs.
-More GCPs, more evenly distributed, means less maximum drift between any two correction anchors.
-RTK alone does not constrain drift, it establishes the coordinate frame but does not prevent the SLAM trajectory from wandering within it.
+Geometry far from the start point drifts from its true position.
+GCPs correct it; more points, more evenly spread, means less drift between anchors.
+RTK alone does not constrain drift; it sets the coordinate frame but does not stop the trajectory from wandering within it.

 Technique Errors

-Errors introduced by moving too fast, insufficient loop closures, poor posture, or inadequate coverage.
-Neither RTK nor GCPs correct these, they compound on top of whatever technique-based error exists in the raw scan.
-Technique errors must be addressed in the field.
-No post-processing step and no amount of georeferencing corrects a scan that was poorly executed.
+Errors from moving too fast, too few loop closures, poor posture, or thin coverage.
+Neither RTK nor GCPs correct these; they sit on top of whatever technique error is in the raw scan.
+Technique must be fixed in the field.
+No post-processing and no georeferencing fixes a poorly executed scan.

-Absolute GCPs and RTK both eliminate IMU leveling error.
-Only GCPs constrain SLAM drift.
-The hybrid approach provides redundant leveling correction and adds the benefit of RTK's continuous coordinate alignment between GCP anchor points.
-The result is more uniform accuracy across the full trajectory than either method achieves alone.
+Absolute GCPs and RTK both remove IMU leveling error; only GCPs constrain SLAM drift.
+Hybrid adds RTK's continuous alignment between the discrete GCP anchors, for more uniform accuracy across the trajectory than either method alone.

-The hybrid approach requires more preparation, an active RTK connection and pre-placed surveyed GCPs, and more time in the field to mark control points during scanning.
-For many projects, RTK alone or GCPs alone are sufficient.
-The hybrid approach is the right choice in the following scenarios.
+Hybrid takes more preparation (an active RTK connection plus pre-placed surveyed GCPs) and more field time.
+For many projects, RTK alone or GCPs alone are enough.
+Hybrid is the right choice in these cases.

 High-Accuracy Deliverables

-Any project where the accuracy specification is stated in absolute terms and the client or contract requires compliance with a specific tolerance.
-RTK establishes the coordinate frame, GCPs constrain the trajectory to within specification across the full dataset.
+Any project whose accuracy spec is stated in absolute terms with a required tolerance.
+RTK sets the coordinate frame; GCPs hold the trajectory to spec across the dataset.

 Large-Scale Outdoor Projects

-Sites over several hundred meters in extent where SLAM drift can accumulate significantly between loop closures.
-RTK provides continuous coordinate alignment across the trajectory, GCPs at intervals of 100 m or less prevent drift from compounding to unacceptable levels across the full extent.
+Sites over several hundred meters where drift accumulates between loop closures.
+RTK gives continuous alignment; GCPs at intervals of 100 m (330 ft) for the L2 Pro or 50 m (165 ft) for the K2 keep drift from compounding.

 As-Built vs. Design Comparisons

-Projects where the point cloud must align precisely with a georeferenced BIM model or design drawing.
-Both the coordinate frame and the internal dimensional accuracy must be correct for the comparison to be meaningful.
-IMU leveling error produces elevation offset in the comparison; SLAM drift produces dimensional error in plan.
+Where the cloud must align precisely with a georeferenced BIM model or drawing.
+Both the coordinate frame and internal dimensional accuracy must be right.
+IMU leveling error shows up as elevation offset; SLAM drift shows up as dimensional error in plan.

 Multi-Session Projects Requiring Spatial Consistency

-Construction progress monitoring and multi-visit documentation projects where scans from different sessions must register accurately to each other.
-RTK ensures each session uses the same coordinate frame; GCPs provide the specific anchors that make session-to-session alignment reliable.
+Progress monitoring and multi-visit documentation where sessions must register accurately to each other.
+RTK keeps each session in the same frame; GCPs provide the anchors that make session-to-session alignment reliable.

-Outdoor projects of moderate scale where the primary requirement is coordinate system alignment, not tight internal dimensional accuracy.
-The trajectory is short enough that drift remains within acceptable tolerance without additional control.
+Outdoor projects of moderate scale where the main need is coordinate alignment, not tight internal accuracy, and the trajectory is short enough that drift stays in tolerance.

 Indoor projects where RTK is unavailable.
-Absolute GCPs (GCP1) eliminate both IMU leveling error and SLAM drift when properly distributed with sufficient vertical and horizontal coverage across the scan area.
+Absolute GCPs (GCP1) remove both IMU leveling error and SLAM drift when distributed with good vertical and horizontal coverage.

 Hybrid Field Checklist

-Both components of the hybrid approach must be set up before scanning begins.
-Use this checklist at the start of every hybrid session.
+Both components must be set up before scanning.
+Use this at the start of every hybrid session.

-Verify the host, port, mountpoint, username, and password are correct and the app is receiving correction data
+• NTRIP credentials entered and connection confirmedHost, port, mountpoint, username, and password correct, and the app is receiving corrections

 Spanning Indoor and Outdoor Areas

-Many projects include both interior and exterior scanning: a building with surrounding site, a parking structure with outdoor approaches, a facility with indoor and outdoor storage.
-RTK cannot initiate a Fixed solution indoors, but a fix established outdoors carries into the building as the scanner crosses the threshold.
-The L2 Pro uses that carried-in fix to assign absolute coordinates to the interior scan path for approximately 100 meters of scan path from the point of entry.
+Many projects include both interior and exterior scanning.
+RTK cannot reach a fix indoors, but a fix established outdoors carries across the threshold.
+The scanner uses that carried-in fix to assign absolute coordinates to the interior path for the device carry-in distance: about 100 m (330 ft) for the L2 Pro, about 50 m (165 ft) for the K2.

-The practical method is to achieve Fixed status and complete the L-shaped initialization route outdoors, then scan continuously from outside to inside without stopping.
-Place GCP sticker targets at the transition zone so LixelStudio has anchors at the boundary between the RTK-anchored outdoor data and the interior.
+The method: reach Fixed status and complete the L-shaped initialization outdoors, then scan continuously from outside to inside without stopping.
+Place GCP markers at the transition zone so LixelStudio has anchors at the boundary between the RTK-anchored outdoor data and the interior.

-• Place at least 2 GCPs in the transition zone, 1 inside and 1 outside, within sight of the threshold.
-The scanner marks these while RTK is still active or just after entry, capturing their positions with the benefit of the carried-in coordinate frame
+• Place at least 2 GCPs in the transition zone, one inside and one outside, within sight of the threshold.
+Mark them while RTK is still active or just after entry, capturing their positions with the carried-in frame

-• Scan the transition area slowly and thoroughly to ensure both points are well-captured before continuing deeper into the building
+• Scan the transition slowly and thoroughly so both points are well captured before continuing deeper

-• For Map Fusion across indoor and outdoor segments, each segment that includes any RTK data provides global coordinates to the merged result.
-Segments without RTK use shared control point names to establish registration to the RTK-bearing segments
+• For Map Fusion across indoor and outdoor segments, each segment that includes RTK data provides global coordinates to the merged result.
+Segments without RTK register through shared control point names, using a minimum of 2 shared GCPs per non-RTK segment, 3 ideal

-• Confirm in LixelStudio after processing that the elevation profile across the indoor-outdoor boundary is consistent.
-IMU leveling error visible indoors is a sign that RTK was not active long enough outdoors to fully establish the coordinate frame before the transition
+• Confirm in LixelStudio that the elevation profile across the boundary is consistent.
+Leveling error indoors is a sign RTK was not active long enough outdoors to fully set the frame before the transition

 Extending Coverage in Large Indoor Facilities

-For facilities where the interior scan area extends beyond approximately 100 meters from a single entry, RTK coverage can be expanded by planning multiple entry segments, each initialized outdoors from a different access point.
-Each segment carries its own absolute coordinate frame from its entry.
-Map Fusion registers those segments together in the overlap zones, connecting the coordinate frames across the facility.
-GCPs placed in the overlap areas between segments give LixelStudio the high-confidence anchors needed for reliable registration.
+For facilities where the interior extends beyond the carry-in distance from one entry, expand RTK coverage by planning multiple entry segments, each initialized outdoors from a different access point.
+Each carries its own absolute frame.
+Map Fusion in LixelStudio registers the segments in their overlap zones, connecting the frames across the facility.
+GCPs placed in the overlaps give the high-confidence anchors needed for reliable registration.

-Interior areas that cannot be reached by any RTK-initialized segment within 100 meters of its entry require ground control points with surveyed coordinates.
-Plan your segment boundaries so RTK-reachable zones and GCP-covered zones together provide complete absolute coordinate coverage across the full facility.
+Interior areas no RTK-initialized segment can reach within its carry-in distance need surveyed GCPs.
+Plan segment boundaries so RTK-reachable zones and GCP-covered zones together give complete absolute coverage.

-Neither RTK nor GCPs compensate for poor scanning technique.
-A hybrid-georeferenced scan with linear routes, no loop closures, and excessive speed will still produce a drift-affected result, just one that is incorrectly anchored to absolute coordinates rather than correctly floating in local space.
-The georeferencing method is only as good as the scan underneath it.
+Neither RTK nor GCPs fix poor technique.
+A hybrid scan with linear routes, no loop closures, and excessive speed still drifts, just with coordinates attached.
+The georeferencing is only as good as the scan underneath it.

 ©2026 Alpine Reality Capture LLC • XGRIDS Pro Guide™ • Site Disclaimer